Rustic-Citrus/digital-futures-bank-challenge/docs/domain-models-test-plan.md

 ### A function that prints to the console the date and amount of each transaction, as well as the new balance after the transaction, in a suitably formatted table, with debits shown in red and credits shown in green.

 * [X] It should show the statement spread across the correct number of lines.
-* [X] It should show the correct information, formatted correctly, with debits in red and credits in green.
+* [ ] It should show the correct information, formatted correctly, with debits and negative balances in red and credits and positive balances in green.